dsotoduque/tekton_backend/README.md

  >After that, you need to run the docker container by running command on docker:
  >`docker run -p 3000:3000 tekton-backend`

+### run without docker context: To verify logging.

+> Make sure that you have LTS Node.js version installed.

+> Run command to install dependencies into de root directory
+ >`npm install`

+> Run command to run  the server on node `node index.js --watch`

 #  Cloud resources explanation:
 ## ECS Fargate